BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Sorcerous Adept** `ACTIVE`

-Each time Brorgir rolls one or more natural 6s when making a Casting Test, he will regain a single Will Point after resolving the effects of the Magical Power.
+Each time Brôrgîr rolls one or more natural 6s when making a Casting Test, he will regain a single Will Point after resolving the effects of the Magical Power.

 - **Easterling Halberd** `ACTIVE`

-This weapon can be used as either a [pike][Pike] or [two-handed weapon][Two-handed Weapon].
+This can be used as either a [pike][Pike] or a [two-handed weapon][Two-handed Weapon].

 </div>